-Final Our River Masterplan (pdf 12.5MB), endorsed by Council in November 2013.
-It will be implemented in stages and as funding is available:
+The Final Our River Masterplan (pdf 12.6MB) will be implemented in stages and as funding is available to:

 During the Our River Masterplan consultation, the community told us that management of vegetation along the river corridor needed special attention.